Chumi Gyatse Falls

+Padmasambhava had stayed in Domtsang region for five days, and it is one of the seven regions in Mon to have been blessed by him.
+Domtsang was one of the three most sacred sites of Shar Lawog Yulsum (eastern Tawang).
+However, no ancient township nor any monastery remain intact today.

 Geography

 The Chumi Gyatse Falls are in an area called Yangtse where the Tsona Chu river flows from Tibet into India's Tawang district.
 They are along the cliff face of a high plateau ("Yangtse plateau") formed by an east–west mountain range, whose watershed serves as the India–China border as per the McMahon Line.